engerlab/brachyutils/README.md

 ## BrachyDose

-You can import this object in your python script by running `from brachyutils import BrachyDose`.
+You can import this object in your python script by running `from brachyutils import BrachyEgsphant`.
 This object has the following attributes and functions:

 ```to be added later```